Second Grade Writing Standards

 Grade 2: Writing Purposes

-In second grade, students learn to write for different purposes and audiences, and in various forms, including creative, informational/expository, and persuasive.
+This year, students learn to write for different purposes and audiences, and 2nd grade writing topics include creative, informational/expository, and persuasive forms.
 Specifically, second grade writing standards stipulate that students write to:

 Grade 2: Writing Evaluation